Advertiser Disclosure

 Final Nail in the Coffin for JetBlue-American Airlines Partnership

 Hopefully, we can finally put the former Northeast Alliance between American and JetBlue to rest.
-That partnership ended on July 21, 2023, and the Department of Justice (DOJ) had sued the airlines at the time, saying the alliance was anticompetitive.
+That partnership ended on July 21, 2023, after the Department of Justice filed a lawsuit saying the alliance was anticompetitive.

-The lawsuit came while the alliance was active, and the Supreme Court won’t take up the lawsuit because it’s not worth the effort now that the partnership ended, according to USA Today.
+The U.S. Supreme Court won’t take up the lawsuit now because it’s not worth the effort now that the partnership ended, according to USA Today.
 American Airlines had appealed the ruling, which is what led to the Supreme Court getting involved.

 Advertisement